-by Justine Deputy, RN, BSN
+by Justine Deputy, RN, MSN

 One of the major differences in delivering at The Birth Center versus a hospital is early discharge.
 Mamas and babies head home with their family between four and six hours after delivering baby.
 For some, this notion can seem overwhelming and maybe even a bit terrifying.
 Not even 24 hours ago you arrived with your partner, but now you are going home with your precious little one in the backseat.
-Although this notion can be frightening, Birth Center mothers find relief in learning The Birth Center provides a tremendous amount of support postpartum.
+Although this notion can be frightening, Birth Center families find relief in learning The Birth Center provides a tremendous amount of support postpartum.
 You become more educated about what is normal and not normal for baby and the follow-up is like none other!

 Starting in pregnancy, we prepare you to head home four to six hours after delivery by taking the required Mother-Infant Assessment class.
 The class reviews how to care for both mom and baby during the first few days at home.
 Various topics are covered including what is normal in a newborn, how to be sure baby is getting enough to eat, and the importance of rest to aid mom’s healing process.
 The goal of this class is to help parents feel more prepared to take baby home after an early discharge.
 This class should be taken by 34 weeks.